-When you start up a brand-new computer for the first time, it will walk you through several steps to set up and personalize your computer.
+When you start up a new computer for the first time, it will walk you through several steps to set up and personalize it.
 These steps usually only take a few minutes, and some of them are optional.
-The exact steps will vary depending on what type of operating system you are using, but here are a few things that you will usually be able to do:
+The exact steps will vary depending on what type of operating system you are using, but here are a few things you will usually be able to do.

 - Watch a welcome video: Your computer may play a brief welcome video during the setup process, so it's a good idea to turn your speakers on to get the full experience.

-- Create a profile or account name: Your computer will need to have at least one account name that you will use to sign in.
+- Create a profile or account name: Your computer will need to have at least one account name that you'll use to sign in.
 You can also choose to create a password for extra security.
-If other people will be using the computer, you can set up a separate account for each person later on.
+If others will be using the computer, you can set up separate accounts for each person later on.

 - Choose a wireless network: If you have an existing wireless network, you can select it during the setup process.
-If you don't have one, you can skip this step (we'll talk about internet and network settings in Lesson 13: Connecting to the Internet).
+If you don't have one, you can skip this step (we'll talk about Internet and network settings in the Connecting to the Internet lesson).

 - Register your computer: You'll probably have the option of registering your computer, which will send your name, address, and other information to the computer company.
 If you don't want to register at this point, you can skip it.

-Whenever you're creating a password, it's important to create a strong one that will be hard for other people to guess.
-For tips on creating a strong password, check out Passwords: The First Step to Safety in our Internet Safety tutorial.
+Whenever you're creating a password, it's important to create a strong one that will be difficult for others to guess.
+For tips on creating a strong password, check out our Password Tips lesson.